nph84/Practicing-DNS/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Inspect DNS A-Records on the server (hostname to IP address mappings
+- Inspect DNS A-Records on the server (hostname to IP address mappings)
 - Create some A-Records on the server and observe them from the client
-- Delete records from server and observe the client DNS cache to gain understanding
+- Delete records from the server and observe the client DNS cache to gain an understanding
-- Create a "CNAME" records (mapping one name to another name)
+- Create a "CNAME" record (mapping one name to another name)

 <h2>Deployment and Configuration Steps</h2>